• Buy From Us

 ISN’T IT WRONG TO PREFER ONE OVER THE OTHER?

 Not everyone who is bisexual is ignorant of non-binary issues, and not everyone who is pansexual believes in “gender blindness.”
-You can really hurt people if you define your identity as being better than someone else’s.
+You can hurt people if you define your identity as being better than someone else’s.
 They’re both valid identities, and there are plenty of reasons to use either one for yourself!

 Myths about Pansexual and Bisexual